C chords

 C chord diagram X32010

-C major is often commonly referred to only C. The notes in the chord are C, E, G. The root note is placed on the 5th string.
+C major is often commonly referred to only C. The notes in the chord are C, E, G. The bass and root note is placed on the 5th string.
 The presented fingering consists of a doubled root, a third and a fifth interval.
 All C Major chords

 C minor